Things to do this weekend or today!

 Wander down a MacRitchie Reservoir trail

 Aside from being a beautiful location for a jog, MacRitchie Reservoir has five scenic hiking trails through the forest.
-Ranging from 3km to 11km, each path gives you magnificent views of the reservoir and its surrounding bush, as well as chances to spot heaps of creatures like long-tailed macaque monkeys, squirrels, snakes and monitor lizards.
+Ranging from 3km to 11km, each path gives you magnificent views of the reservoir and its surrounding bush, as well as chances to spot heaps of creatures like long-tailed macaque monkeys, wild boar, squirrels, snakes and monitor lizards.
+Take note, the TreeTop Walk at MacRitchie is currently closed; find updates here.

 If your guests fancy getting acquainted with Singapore’s unique wildlife, keep this serene nature reserve high on your list.
 It’s recently opened a new extension that boasts a coastal boardwalk and a mid-canopy walk, both of which let you get much closer to a host of critters, including monitor lizards, mudskippers, herons, horseshoe crabs and lots of creepy crawlies.
 As you head deeper into the mangrove trees, you might even spy a crocodile.
 Getting home after you’ve had a good look-see can be tricky, so try booking a cab on your way out or grab a bus to Kranji MRT.